Superrehtard/old_diaspora_wiki/Deployment.md

 One part of this is diaspora's use of port 80.
 For almost all servers, this is already used for other purposes.
 This means that we must setup the user's existing server to forward traffic to/from, diaspora.
 I doubt this will be a straightforward procedure, there are to many webservers, operating systems, web applications and routers out there.
-To make it easy diaspora should be as non-intrusive as possible, leaving existing functionality and configuration unaffected where possible.
+To make it easy diaspora should be non-intrusive, leaving existing functionality and configuration unaffected where possible.

 The simplest would be if diaspora could use an arbitrary port for the pod/pod communication.
 This could be accomplished by remote peers finding out the URL:s actually required by issuing a (possibly webfinger) request on port 80.
 With this in operatfion, all http traffic could be run on a specific url like //host.domain.tld;:3000 .
-Net result is that the pod-pod  http traffic could be handled by one or two static files in the http server, and a virtual server mapping in the router/fw.
+Net result is that the pod-pod  http traffic could be handled by one or two static files in the existing port 80 http server, and a virtual server mapping in the router/fw.

 The client/pod https communication could really take place on any port or url.
 For a host  host.example.org url:s like diaspora.example.org, host.example.org/diaspora and host.example.org:11443 are all possible,with different pro/cons:

-- Using a separate port is, as for http, the simplest to handle on the server side.
-But some users lives behind firewalls blocking https requests to other ports than 443.
-Upcoming webfinger implementations might limit the range of allowed ports.
+- Using a separate port like https://host.example.org:11433/ is, as for http, the simplest to handle on the server side.
+But some users lives behind firewalls blocking outbound https requests to other ports than 443.
+Upcoming websocket implementations might also limit the range of allowed ports.
 - Using a separate domain like diaspora.example.org.
 This makes it easy do define a virtual server in the existing web server configuration.
 But it needs a DNS registration, which might be troublesome ie. g. for a user with just a dynamic DNS address.
 OTOH. this is the only way which makes it possible to forward https traffic to another host without packing up SSL.